✓ Updated May 2026

 Jadrolinija Ferries

-These are the main lifeline connecting Hvar to the mainland (Split) and other islands like Brač and Korčula.
-They are essential for getting to and from Hvar, especially if you're not flying directly into the island's small airport.
+These are the main lifeline connecting Hvar to the mainland (Split) and other islands.
+They are reliable and the most common way to arrive or depart, especially if you're bringing a car.

 Local Buses